cseanburns/personal_knowledge_mgmt/src/5e-web-sources-part-1.md

 [Classic PC Games][classPCgames]

-The Archive also provides the [Wayback Machine][wayback].
+The *Internet Archive* provides access to the [Wayback Machine][wayback].
 The Wayback Machine is an archive of the web from its early days to the present.
 It's fun, for example, to use it to see what the web looked like years ago.
-For example, this is likely UK's first web page and was captured by the Wayback Machine in 1997:
+For example, this is likely UK's first web page and was captured by the *Wayback Machine* in 1997:

 [http://www.uky.edu/ (1997)][uk1997]

-But the Wayback Machine is also useful to retrieve web pages and sites that have been shutdown or removed.
+But the *Wayback Machine* is also useful to retrieve web pages and sites that have been shutdown or removed.
 That is, if you have a broken URL, you can enter the URL in the Wayback Machine and see if the original page was archived.

-The Internet Archive is also a library, and as such, offers collections on a vast range of topics and links to all sorts of media, including text, audio, video, and images.
+The *Internet Archive* is also a library, and offers collections on a vast range of topics and links to all sorts of media, including text, audio, video, and images.

-You can view its main collections on the home page of the Internet Archive.
+You can view its main collections on the home page of the *Internet Archive*.
 You can also search.
 I've found, for instance, scanned yearbooks from my college.

-The Internet Archive also oversees [The Open Library][openlibrary].
+The *Internet Archive* oversees [The Open Library][openlibrary].
-You can use the Open Library to check out and read books for free, just like you would use a physical library.
+You can use the *Open Library* to check out and read books for free, just like you would use a physical library.

 ## DPLA